New project on political feasibility of decarbonisation

 The project is coordinated by the International Institute for Applied Systems Analysis (Vienna, Austria) and involves 26 partners from Austria, Belgium, Brazil, China, Germany, Greece, India, Indonesia, Italy, Japan, S.Korea, the Netherlands, Russia, Thailand, and Vietnam.

-The project will start in Spring 2019 and continue for 4 years.
+The project will start in September 2019 and continue for 4 years.